 The psalmist, whomever he was, called upon the Lord to strike down his enemies, the enemies of the people, and therefore, God’s enemies, who hurt and kill the innocent.

-I often love The Message’s words on psalms, and especially this one.
+The Bible paraphrase called The Message’s words are beautiful for this psalm.
 The Message is one pastor’s modern-day summary of the Bible.
 While it is not a translation of the Bible, it is a good addition to any study when combined with other reputable Bible translations.
 Pastor Peterson was once asked what his goal was with the incredible work he had completed:

 (to) “Bring the New Testament to life for two different types of people: those who hadn’t read the Bible because it seemed too distant and irrelevant and those who had read the Bible so much that it had become ‘old hat.'”Eugene H. Peterson, pastor, 1932-2018

 Here is an example of Pastor Peterson’s thoughts on Psalm 94.
-I love how his words flow like poetry:
+His words flow like poetry,

 GOD, put an end to evil; avenging God, show your colors!
 Judge of the earth, take your stand; throw the book at the arrogant.
 GOD, the wicked get away with murder- how long will you let this go on?
 They brag and boast and crow about their crimes!
 They walk all over your people, GOD, exploit and abuse your precious people.
 They take out anyone who gets in their way; if they can't use them, they kill them.
 They think, "God isn't looking, Jacob's God is out to lunch."
 Psalm 94:1-7 The Message